projectatomic/atomic-site/source/blog/2016-05-24-atomic-app-0-5-2-release.html.md

 ## Binary generation

-You'll now be able to generate a stand-alone binary for Atomic App without the need of having Python installed onto your system.
-This increases portability and is compatible with all Linux-based operating systems.
+You'll now be able to generate a stand-alone binary for Atomic App without the need of having Python installed.
+This removes some issues around Python versions and module installation.

 Simply use `make binary` in the root folder of the Atomic App source code and your binary will be generated!